 Ashley Morgan Bloom is the Lead Actress in the New York Times Top Ten Show ‘Basetrack Live,’ a multi-media theatrical piece that explores the impact of the war in Afghanistan on the men who fight it and the families they return to.
 Playing Melissa Czubai, a Marine Wife, The New York Times says “Ms. Bloom gives engaging, natural performances.”
 Performing at BAM in 2014, ‘Basetrack Live’ toured the country in 2014 and again in the fall of 2016, completing a 40-city tour.

-Ashley Morgan Bloom plays Gina, a hoodlum teenager, in the independent short ‘Gun’, a 2013 Sundance Official Selection.
+Ashley Morgan Bloom plays Gina, a disgruntled teenager, in the independent short film ‘Gun’, a 2013 Sundance Official Selection.

 One of Ashley’s favorite roles is Amanda Joyner in the feature film ‘Love Isn’t Enough.’
 Nick Allen of RogerEbert.com calls it “the ‘Blue Valentine’ of sorts of the Black Lives Matter discourse.”
 In August 2016, ‘Love Isn’t Enough’ premiered at the Gene Siskel Film Center in Chicago as an Official Selection of the Black Harvest Film Festival; read a review of the film here.
 Between 2016-2017, ‘Love Isn’t Enough’ was accepted into six film festivals and is currently available to watch on Amazon Prime.

 Also on Amazon Prime, Ashley plays a villain in the superhero feature film ‘And There Were 4.’
 In 2018, ‘And There Were 4’ was accepted into seven film festivals throughout the United States and Canada.